hausgold/grape-jwt-authentication/README.md

 #### Failed authentication handling

-When the client sends a corrected formatted JSON Web Token with the Bearer authentication scheme within the `Authorization` header and your authenticator fails for some reason (token claims, wrong audience, bad subject, expired token, wrong cryptographic signing etc), this function is called to handle the
+When the client sends a correctly formatted JSON Web Token with the Bearer authentication scheme within the `Authorization` header and your authenticator fails for some reason (token claims, wrong audience, bad subject, expired token, wrong cryptographic signing etc), this function is called to handle the